 πŸ“‹

-The full detailed process for Filipino applicants is still being finalized.
-We are working with our Korean contacts to get the exact step-by-step for Filipinos.
+The detailed application process for Filipino applicants is being finalized.
+We are in contact with the relevant universities and will update this page as soon as confirmed steps are available step for Filipinos.

 πŸ‡΅πŸ‡ Be among the first Filipinos to register for this program.
 We'll notify you the moment applications open.